dinesh175-ai/profile/README.md

 # 💫 About Me:
 RESUME SUMMARY<br>" I'm currently pursuing final year b.tech the brach of CSM(AI &ML) at Sri Venkateswara <br>College of engineering and technology which is located at Chittoor, I am good at these  <br>technical skills in Python,  Few Machine learning libraries  ,data analysis.
-Looking to leverage <br>skills in a dynamic team."<br> I Am recently worked at apex planet software pvt limited based on the data analyst role so i have a experiance on data analyst, and i am good at power bi<br>
+Looking to leverage <br>skills in a dynamic team."<br> I Am recently worked at apex planet software pvt limited based on the data analyst role so i have an experiance on data analyst, and i am good at power bi<br>

 ## 🌐 Socials: